hasura/open-data-domain-specification/README.md

     "typeSources": {
         "Product": {
             // Structure of each field source is defined
-            // by the particular OpenDDS runtime
+            // by the particular Open DDS runtime "fieldSources": {
-            "fieldSources": {
                 "id": { "columnName": "id" },
                 "name": { "columnName": "product_name" }